TheSeg/steam-condenser/install.markdown

 ### Ruby

-The prefered way to integrate the Steam Condenser gem into your project is using [Bundler](http://gembundler.com).
+The preferred way to integrate the Steam Condenser gem into your project is using [Bundler](http://gembundler.com).
 Just specify a dependency in your `Gemfile`: